DemandCube/NeverwinterDP/scribenginQuickstart.md

 #If you decided not to set NEVERWINTERDP_HOME, then you can pass it in manually here
 ./neverwinterdp-deployments/docker/scribengin/docker.sh  cluster --launch--neverwinterdp-home=/your/path/to/NeverwinterDP

+#If you wish to DESTROY your cluster (clean images and containers)
+./neverwinterdp-deployments/docker/scribengin/docker.sh cluster --clean-containers --clean-image
 ```

 ###Checking the status of your cluster